recent posts

 from cryptography.fernet import Fernet

-# Generate a key and encrypt data
+# Generate an encryption key

 key = Fernet.generate_key()